microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationsubmission-reassign.md

 ## Examples
 ### Example 1: Without request header
-The following example shows how to call this API.
+The following example shows how to call this API action.

 #### Request
 The following is an example of the request.